 Ceramics, although known for thousands of years, still captivate with their beauty and uniqueness.
-The method of production has not changed much for thousands of years.
+The method of production has not changed much for ages.

-After drying, I fire the moulds made of clay into the so-called “bisque” at a temperature of 900 degrees C, in a special oven.
-Then, after painting, I bake it again at a temperature of 960 to almost 1500 degrees Celsius.
+After drying, We fire the moulds made of clay into the so-called “bisque” at a temperature of 900 degrees C, in a special oven.
+Then, after painting, We bake it again at a temperature of 960 to almost 1500 degrees Celsius.

 Working on form and colours